vedantika-sukale/Maven_Movies_Rental_Analysis/README.md

 - 📊 Study rental patterns to boost customer retention and satisfaction.

-🎮 Movie Collection Optimization
+### 🎮 Movie Collection Optimization

-🛆 Assess rental stock and classify movies by rental prices and availability.
+- 🛆 Assess rental stock and classify movies by rental prices and availability.

-🔍 Recommend new movie acquisitions based on demand, popularity, and rental frequency.
+- 🔍 Recommend new movie acquisitions based on demand, popularity, and rental frequency.

-💰 Revenue Growth
+### 💰 Revenue Growth

-📈 Investigate pricing models and rental trends to identify high-margin opportunities.
+- 📈 Investigate pricing models and rental trends to identify high-margin opportunities.

-🎥 Pinpoint top-performing categories and ratings to increase profitability.
+- 🎥 Pinpoint top-performing categories and ratings to increase profitability.

-⚙️ Operational Improvements
+### ⚙️ Operational Improvements

-📌 Monitor inventory status to ensure efficient stock management.
+- 📌 Monitor inventory status to ensure efficient stock management.

-📉 Detect gaps in movie availability and optimize restocking strategies.
+- 📉 Detect gaps in movie availability and optimize restocking strategies.

+ --

-🛠️ Tools & Technologies
+## 🛠️ Tools & Technologies

-SQL – For querying, transforming, and analyzing data
+- *SQL* – For querying, transforming, and analyzing data

-MAVENMOVIES Database – Source of rental and customer data
+- *MAVENMOVIES Database* – Source of rental and customer data

-📊 Key Outcomes & Insights
+## 📊 Key Outcomes & Insights

-📢 Smarter marketing campaigns through customer segmentation and behavior analysis.
+- 📢 Smarter marketing campaigns through customer segmentation and behavior analysis.

-🎬 Stronger inventory management with demand-driven stocking.
+- 🎬 Stronger inventory management with demand-driven stocking.

-💵 Higher revenue streams from optimized pricing and trending rentals.
+- 💵 Higher revenue streams from optimized pricing and trending rentals.

-📌 Better operational flow with structured tracking of movie assets.
+- 📌 Better operational flow with structured tracking of movie assets.

+---

-🎥 Movies Rental Data Analysis
+# Movies Rental Data Queries

-This repository includes SQL scripts and visualizations that explore and analyze the movie rental dataset to derive meaningful insights.
+This repository contains SQL queries and corresponding visualizations for analyzing the Movies Rental dataset.

+## Queries and Visualizations